Jiapei-Chen-Game/Lord-of-The-Mysteries-Mod/Designs/UI-Design.md

   The path name will change as soon as the player hears the name of sequence 0 from some NPC.
 For example: Sailor --> Tyrant

 - [x] A picture of the symbol of the pathway the player belongs to

-  // TODO: The picture is still blurry.
-Problem needs to be fixed.

 - [ ] Add a frame to the picture